Megan Jaquiery Barrister

 • Prosecution of a police officer for dangerous driving causing injury x2, after he T-boned another vehicle at an intersection while responding to a 111 call.
 Found guilty at trial.

-• Prosecution of two soldiers for endangering transport (14 year maximum penalty) by intentionally discharging a firearm at a civilian vehicle whilst driving, causing tyre to deflate.
+• Prosecution of two soldiers for endangering transport (14-year maximum penalty) by intentionally discharging a firearm at a civilian vehicle whilst driving, causing tyre to deflate.

 • Defence of a school principal for attempting to pervert the course of justice.
-Found not guilty at trial
+Found not guilty at trial.

 • Defence of a medical practitioner facing charges of injuring with intent to injure and attempting to pervert the course of justice.
 Associated representation on employment and other issues he was facing with the Medical Council and local DHB.